 About Forever Hounds Trust

-Forever Hounds Trust provides facilities to rescue and care for unwanted, abused or abandoned greyhounds and lurchers in any part of the country if resources allow.
-It
+Forever Hounds Trust, which currently operates across eight regions in England, provides facilities to rescue and care for unwanted, abused or abandoned greyhounds and lurchers.

-- supports the promotion of improved greyhound and lurcher welfare through their membership of the Greyhound Forum, the Association of Dogs & Cats Homes and any other appropriate body.
+Forever Hounds Trust supports the promotion of improved greyhound and lurcher welfare through their membership of the Greyhound Forum, the Association of Dogs & Cats Homes and other appropriate bodies.

 See all roles with Forever Hounds Trust